eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_feed_app/includes/app.rst

 Now that the interface source code has been generated, the next step is to generate the application source code.
 All the following files should be created in the *workspace_CalculatorFeed/src* directory.

-CLI and logging related files
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following files are required to implement the CLI and logging functionalities of the application, and they are not directly related to the RPC functionality.

-First, create *Application.hpp* and *Application.cpp* files, which contains the abstract Application class and a factory method to create both client and server applications, respectively.
-Copy the following code into the files:

-* Application.hpp

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/clean_files/Application.hpp
-    :language: cpp

-* Application.cpp

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/clean_files/Application.cpp
-    :language: cpp

-Now, create a *CLIParser.hpp* file, which contains the ``CLIParser`` class that implements the command line parser.
-Copy the following code into the file:

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/clean_files/CLIParser.hpp
-    :language: cpp

-After that, create a *app_utils.hpp* file, which contains some logging utilities for our applications.
-Copy the following code into the file:

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/clean_files/app_utils.hpp
-    :language: cpp

-Now, create a *InputFeedProcessor.hpp* file, which contains a class used to read the input data from the terminal in operations with a ``@feed`` annotated input parameter.
-Copy the following code into the file:

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/clean_files/InputFeedProcessor.hpp
-    :language: cpp

-Finally, create a *main.cpp* file, which contains the main function of the application, and allows the user to close it by sending a signal.
-Copy the following code into the file:

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/clean_files/main.cpp
-    :language: cpp

 Server application
 ^^^^^^^^^^^^^^^^^^

 The server application that we will create is exactly the same as the one created in the basic example.
-Thus, copy the code provided in :ref:`fastddsgen_rpc_calculator_basic_server_application` into the *ServerApp.hpp* and *ServerApp.cpp* files.
+Thus, copy the code provided in :ref:`fastddsgen_rpc_calculator_basic_server_application` into the ``CalculatorServer.cpp`` file.

 Client application
 ^^^^^^^^^^^^^^^^^^

 The client application extends the functionality of the basic example by adding the new operations defined in the IDL file.
-First, create both *ClientApp.hpp* and *ClientApp.cpp* files and copy the following code:

-* ClientApp.hpp
+Create a ``CalculatorClient.cpp`` file with the following content:

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/clean_files/ClientApp.hpp
+..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/src/CalculatorClient.cpp
     :language: cpp

-* ClientApp.cpp

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/clean_files/ClientApp.cpp
-    :language: cpp

 Examining the code
 """"""""""""""""""

-ClientApp.hpp
-*************

-The *ClientApp.hpp* file extends the code of the basic example by adding the new operations defined in the IDL file, following the same inheritance schema:
+The ``CalculatorClient.cpp`` file extends the code of the basic example by adding the new operations defined in the IDL file, following the same inheritance schema.

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/src/ClientApp.hpp
-    :language: cpp
-    :start-after: //!--FEED_OPERATIONS
-    :end-before: //!--

 Notice the following facts: